 THE DYNAMICS OF THE UAE MAY SHIFT

 The 10 and/or 5-year golden residence permit would make an enormous difference to the perception that UAE is a short-term option for expats.
-The population, in general, may start to seem far less transient.
 As a result, interest in learning the local language and assimilation into the UAE culture may increase further.

 EVEN MORE ENTREPRENEURS AND INNOVATORS WILL ARRIVE

-Dubai is often referred to as ‘the city of the future’, and it has been suggested that it will be the world’s most innovative city in the next 10 years thanks to its major innovation projects.
+Dubai is often referred to as ‘the city of the future’, and it has been suggested that it will be the world’s most innovative city in the next ten years thanks to its major innovation projects.
 The new UAE golden residency visas will be offered to specialists working in medicine, science, research and technical fields, including, doctors and engineers.
-This is a pool of people who have much of the expertise needed to solve the major problems of the world.
-The opportunity for foreign investors to own 100% of the companies formed in the UAE outside of the free zone is also likely to attract more entrepreneurs and innovators.
+This is a pool of people with much of the expertise needed to solve the world’s most pressing problems.

 THE UAE COULD BECOME A GLOBAL HUB FOR SCIENCE